litosly/thesis/README.md

 Conversational Recommendation

-Thanks @wuga214 and @k9luo for data pre-processing and keyphrase selection for beer and Amazon CDs&Vinyl, realated works can be seen in: https://github.com/wuga214/DeepCritiquingForRecSys/tree/master/preprocess
+Thanks @wuga214 and @k9luo for data pre-processing and keyphrase selection for beer and Amazon CDs&Vinyl dataset, realated works can be seen in: https://github.com/wuga214/DeepCritiquingForRecSys/tree/master/preprocess